magoun/sccodes-php-track/README.md

     * @yield and @section tags
 - [x] Create general template ~~with header / footer~~
 - [ ] Beautify layout.page
+- [ ] How do parameters work for PHP?
+    * Can use this to select month for event filtering?
 - [x] Figure out how to sort events by date